 Like the Rejected Parent, we accept the full force of our child’s disagreement and acknowledge, “You really want me.
 I hear you.
 I’m not going to be available.
 Daddy will be the one to bathe you tonight.”

 We don’t waiver.
 Nor do we wait for or expect our child to give us permission, or try to plead our case.
 We don’t think “poor baby,” because the pity that feeling projects both underestimates our child and undermines (if not insults) our Rejected Partner.

-Parenting Rule of Thumb: It’s next to impossible for children to comfortably accept our limits if we are anything but sure ourselves.
+General rule of parenting: It’s next to impossible for children to comfortably accept our limits if we are anything but sure ourselves.

 Toddlers and preschoolers play favorites when:

 They need to express fear, sadness, anger.
 Holding our limits while heroically encouraging our children to express their “disagreement” is the organic way we can help.

 They sense it bothers the Rejected Parent.
 When it doesn’t bother us, children pass through this phase more readily.

 Parents are unclear about boundaries.
 Clear, empathetic boundaries around preferences can help us turn this tide and give our children the leadership that they need.

 They feel more intimacy with the parent with whom they spend the most time.
 Allowing our children to disagree with us and fully express their strong feelings is an intimate experience that is profoundly validating.
 There is no better way to promote bonding.
 I also recommend that Rejected Parents make every effort to participate with the child in intimate caregiving activities like diapering, bathing, and bedtime rituals.